wecole/Andelabs-For-Bootcamp-XI/README.md

   <br><br>
   - The TDD folder has files that I used to attain the test-driven development(TDD) outcome.This is what I used to practise TDD.It has 5 tests.

-  <b>NOTE: Tests file are descriptive by the real code file name.For example fizzbuzz.py has its tests as fizzbuzz_tests.py.</b>
   <br>
   =============================Author : Wecole=========================